lley154/fabric-chaincode-demo/README.md

 # Lab Instructions

 # fabric-chaincode-demo
 Make sure fabric samples is installed along with the binaries.
-Check if the fabric-samples/bin folder contains all the binaries.
+Check if the fabric-samples/bin folder contains all the binaries from Lab 1.
 ```
 cd fabric-samples/test-network
 sudo ./network.sh down
 sudo ./network.sh up createChannel -ca -s couchdb
 ```
 Git clone the fabric-chaincode-demo from the lecture slides in the same folder as fabric-samples.